yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

    enable secondary program loader.
    The easiest way to get access to the BL-1 source code is by downloading and installing the Processor SDK Linux.
-Once installed, the BL-1 source code is included in the SDK at the path ``<path to tisdk>/board-support``.
+Once installed, the BL-1 source code is in the SDK at the path ``<path to tisdk>/board-support``.
    For your convenience the sources also includes the BL-1's git repository including commit history.

    Alternatively, BL-1 sources can directly be fetched from GIThub.
-The GIT repo URL, branch and commit id can be found in the :ref:`u-boot-release-notes` section of the release notes.
+The GIT repo URL, branch and commit id can be found at :ref:`release-specific-build-information`. section of the release notes.

    .. _Build-BL1-label: